MAVGators/PendelumMidterm/README.md

 # PendelumMidterm

 ## Overview
 PendelumMidterm is an alternative to Pasco Capstone for video analysis.
-This project provides tools and scripts to analyze video data effectively using Python.
+This project provides tools and scripts to analyze video data for double and single pendelums effectively using Python, because
+Pasco was being annoying to work with.

 ## Features
 - Capture mouse clicks to select points on video frames.